damianSwieboda/js-scrapper/README.md

 ```

 ## Features
+- Validation: Validates the URL and custom headers.
 - HTML Fetching: Retrieves HTML content from a specified URL.
-- Validation: Validates the URL format and custom headers.
 - Data Extraction: Identifies and returns the last list item from the primary unordered list found on the page.
 - Configurability: Offers command-line options for adjusting scraping parameters.